island-is/handbook/technical-direction.md

 With Docker containers, services run independently of the hardware.
 They are easy to spin up, especially suitable for Agile development with continuous delivery and can handle increased load and hardware problems.

 We've configured our cloud environment with a secure virtual private network that limits external access to sensitive services as well as allowing us to set up VPN connections and fixed IP addresses to integrate with external services.
-We also have an [X-Road] Security Server to access other governmemnt organisations through [Straumurinn].
+We also have an [X-Road] Security Server to access other government organisations through [Straumurinn].

 ## Development tools